-Ayurvedic medicine is controversial and some researchers recommend to talk with a doctor before using Ayurvedic products, otherwise, there are some foods that support a healthy body, stimulate its recovery and even strict Ayurveda critics will agree on benefits of this food.
+Ayurvedic medicine is controversial and some researchers recommend talking with a doctor before using Ayurvedic products, otherwise, there are some foods that support a healthy body, stimulate its recovery, and even strict Ayurveda critics will agree on the benefits of this food.

 Lemons are very important components in the Ayurvedic system.
 Traditionally they used to balance the nervous system, disinfect, clean the body, refresh the air in your home.
 Protects against bad mood, reduces depression, mistrust, irrational thinking, apathy.
 Lemons can be used against acne, bumps, oily, hardened skin, and bee bites.
 Stimulates cardiac function, lowers the temperature.
 Please note, lemons are highly phototoxic.

 As we all know, we need to drink enough water to stay our bodies well hydrated.
 Water brings nourishing and cooling effects and is associated with Moon energy.
 According to Ayurvedic doctrines we need to drink half a cup of water every hour.
 Water keeps your digestive system working properly.
 Drinking lots of warm water throughout the day helps to rehydrate our system and removes toxins from the body.
 Avoid drinking cold water, especially before, during, and after meals.
 Ayurveda believes that it slows digestion and blood flow in the stomach.